American Forts: East

 (1832), Elizabeth

 A settlers' stockade with a two-story blockhouse.
-Apple River Settlement was renamed to honor Elizabeth Armstrong who rallied the fort's defenders (mostly women because the men were out hunting) against an Indian attack.
-The abandoned stockade was torn down in 1847 for lumber.
-Reconstructed on the actual site in 1996.
-Attack on Apple River Fort
+Apple River Settlement, first settled by 1827 or so, was renamed after the June 1832 battle to honor Elizabeth Armstrong who rallied the fort's 45 defenders (mostly women and children because many of the men were out hunting) against the Indian attack.
+This was the only fort in the state that was directly attacked by Chief Black Hawk's band in 1832.
+The stockade, later abandoned, was torn down for lumber in 1847.
+Reconstructed on the actual site in 1996, located just east of downtown.
+See also Digital Research Library of Illinois History

 Camp Albany